This Contest Judge Reveals How to Win Writing Contests

 10 Storytelling Essentials That Wow Judges and Win Writing Contests

-I’ve judged four writing contests with The Write Practice, and I’m gearing up for my fifth.
+I’ve judged nine writing contests with The Write Practice, and I’m gearing up for my tenth.
 (Want in on the fun?
 Join our next writing contest here!)
 My favorite part of every contest is the discussion amongst the judges.
 I love hearing what they see in their top picks, what stands out about the strongest contenders.

 Throughout these contests, I’ve picked up on some patterns.
 A handful of critical mistakes appear again and again—and in the final round, it’s these mistakes the judges consider as they make the toughest decisions.